josephbeuysmum/Dertisch/README.md

 And on the View side:

--	registration and presentation of Dishes with related Waiters and Interactors.
+-	registration and presentation of Customers with related Waiters and Head Chefs.

 Head Chefs work by implementing the `DTHeadChefProtocol` protocol; waiters by implementing the `DTWaiter` protocol; and customers by subclassing `DTCustomer`.